MrRijul/gb-power-risk-agent/README.md

 The main purpose of the project is to show how an agentic layer turns the model into a repeatable research workflow.
 It checks whether the data were genuinely available at the forecast cutoff, runs the model and bounded scenarios, compares historical forecasts with realised outcomes, and records every tool call in an audit trace.
 The language model coordinates the workflow, while deterministic Python produces every calculation.

-### ML Note

-I use an an Extremely Randomized Trees classifier to model a likely non-linear and interaction dependent relationship between demand, wind generation, margin, indicated imbalance and time of day.
-I used a conservative minimum leaf size of 100 to avoid fitting narrow half-hour patterns.
-The model was selected against penalised logistic regression using 2024 Brier score and then evaluated on an untouched 2025 test set.

-I train models on 2022-2023, 2024 to select the model, and 2025 was an out of sample test, to see if it holds up.

-The final result achieves an AUC of 0.632 and a 5.7% Brier-score improvement over a constant forecast.
-The purpose of this is to show agentic capability.

 ## Method and File Guide

 The first two notebooks build a point-in-time history from Elexon.
 The third notebook trains a transparent benchmark and a nonlinear probability model, then evaluates them on a later year.